Category: Site Articles

 Westercon is the West Coast’s most prestigious science fiction and fantasy convention.
 It bounces around the Western Region of the United States, and approaches its 70th year in 2017.
 Started many years ago for fans who couldn’t afford to attend the World Science Fiction Convention, Westercon became an event where fans travel to different parts of the West, join with different communities, and experience science fiction and fantasy fandom together.

-We plan on having Westercon 72, should we win, on July 3rd - July 7th, 2019 in Layton, Utah at the Davis Convention Center with the attached Hilton Garden Inn Hotel.
+We won Westercon 72!
+Dates are July 4th - July 7th, 2019 in Layton, Utah at the Davis Convention Center with the attached Hilton Garden Inn Hotel.
+There will be some registration and light programming on July 3rd to mitigate the convention starting on a national holiday.

 Westercon is a yearly tradition.
-Whoever wins the vote in Tempe Arizona this year, becomes the 72nd Westercon for 2019.
+Tempe, Arizona in 2017 was the 70th Westercon to date.
+Since we won the vote in Arizona, we become the 72nd Westercon for 2019.

 Why do you ask for pre-support?